Introduction to graph theory and basic algorithms: Flows on graphs

 \begin{defin} Let $A$ and $B$ be two subsets of vertices of the graph $G$.
 A set $S\sub V(G)$ is called \bf{$AB$-separator} if there is no path in $G$ starting from any vertex of $A$ and ending in any vertex of $B$ after the deletion of the set $S$. \end{defin}

-Let's proof that for any $A\sub V(G)$ and $B\sub V(G)$ if any $AB$-separator consist of at least $\k$ vertices then there exist $\k$-vertex independent paths from vertices of $A$ to vertices $B$ (here paths can consist of just one vertex).
-Let's proof it by induction of number of edges in $G$: \begin{enumerate} \item If $G$ has no edges then the vertices in $A\bigcap B$ are also paths. \item Let we know the induction statement for the graph $G' = G\setminus(v_1, v_2)$.
-Let's proof it for $G$.
+Let's prove that for any $A\sub V(G)$ and $B\sub V(G)$ if any $AB$-separator consist of at least $\k$ vertices then there exist $\k$-vertex independent paths from vertices of $A$ to vertices $B$ (let paths can also be consisted of just one vertex).
+Let's prove it by the induction of the number of edges in $G$: \begin{enumerate} \item The base.
+If $G$ has no edges then the vertices in $A\bigcap B$ are also paths. \item Let the induction statement holds for the graph $G' = G\setminus(v_1, v_2)$.
+Let's prove it for $G$.
 Let's assume that $AB$-separator in $G$ consists of $\k$ vertices.
 If $AB$-separator in $G'$ consists also of $\k$ vertices then by the induction statement there exist $\k$-vertex independent paths.
 Thus there exists $AB$-separator $S$ in $G'$ that consists of $\k-1$ vertices.
 Let $v_1$ (without loss of generality) is reachable from some vertex of $A$ in $G'\setminus S$ (otherwise $S$ is a $AB$-separator in $G$). \\

 Let's denote this set $S\bigcup \{v_1\}$ by $S_1$.
 The set $S_1$ is $AB$-separator in $G$ (otherwise $S$ is not a $AB$-separator in $G'$).
-The $AS_1$-separator is also $AB$-separator in $G$ and thus consists of at least $\k$ vertices thus by the induction statement there exist $\k$-vertex independent paths from vertices of $A$ to vertices $S_1$.
+The $AS_1$-separator is also $AB$-separator in $G$ and thus consists of at least $\k$ vertices.
+Thus by the induction statement there exist $\k$-vertex independent paths from vertices of $A$ to vertices $S_1$.
 By providing the same proof for $S_2 = S\bigcup \{v_2\}$ one can obtain $\k$-vertex independent paths in $G$ from vertices of $S_2$ to $B$.
-Since $\|S_1\| = \|S_2\| = \k$ there exist $\k$-vertex independent paths from $A$ to $B$ in $G$. \end{enumerate} \end{enumerate} \end{enumerate} \end{proof}
+Since $\|S_1\| = \|S_2\| = \k$, there exist $\k$-vertex independent paths from $A$ to $B$ in $G$. \end{enumerate} \end{enumerate} \end{enumerate} \end{proof}